Sarvepalli Radhakrishnan

 Radhakrishnan's philosophy was grounded in Advaita Vedanta, reinterpreting this tradition for a contemporary understanding.
 He defended Hinduism against what he called "uninformed Western criticism", contributing to the formation of contemporary Hindu identity.
 He has been influential in shaping the understanding of Hinduism, in both India and the west, and earned a reputation as a bridge-builder between India and the West.

 Radhakrishnan was awarded several high awards during his life, including a knighthood in 1931, the Bharat Ratna, the highest civilian award in India, in 1954, and honorary membership of the British Royal Order of Merit in 1963.
-He was also one of the founders of Helpage India, a non profit organisation for elderly underprivileged in India.
-Radhakrishnan believed that "teachers should be the best minds in the country".
-Since 1962, his birthday has been celebrated in India as Teachers' Day on 5 September every year.
+He was also one of the founders of HelpAge India, a non-profit organisation for elderly underprivileged in India.
+Radhakrishnan believed that "teachers should be the best minds in the country."

-Biography

-Early life
+Early life and education

-Radhakrishnan was born as Sarvepalli Radhakrishnayya into a Telugu-speaking family of Sarvepalli Veeraswami and Sithamma in Tiruttani of North Arcot district in the erstwhile Madras Presidency now in Tiruvallur district of Tamil Nadu.
+Radhakrishnan was born as Sarvepalli Radhakrishnayya in a Telugu speaking Niyogi Brahmin familyof Sarvepalli Veeraswami and Sithamma.
+He was the fourth born of six siblings (five brothers and one sister), in Tiruttani of North Arcot district in the erstwhile Madras Presidency (now in Tiruvallur district of Tamil Nadu).
 His family hails from Sarvepalli village in Nellore district of Andhra Pradesh.
 His early years were spent in Thiruttani and Tirupati.
-His father was a subordinate revenue official in the service of a local zamindar (local landlord).
+His father was a subordinate revenue official in the service of a local Zamindar (local landlord).
 His primary education was at K. V. High School at Thiruttani.
 In 1896 he moved to the Hermansburg Evangelical Lutheran Mission School in Tirupati and Government High Secondary School, Walajapet.